*Last updated September 4, 2020

 Like many forms of identity theft, unemployment benefits identity theft is one that victims may not discover until the damage is done.
-If a claim is turned down for unemployment benefits due to a duplicate application, it is important for people to contact the unemployment agency immediately; the Identity Theft Resource Center is another resource to guide victims in this challenge (888.400.5530).
+If a claim is turned down for unemployment benefits due to a duplicate application, it is important for people to contact the unemployment agency immediately; the ITRC is another resource to guide victims in this challenge (888.400.5530).
 In the meantime, there are other ways consumers should take action if their claims are rejected:

 Place a freeze on your credit report if it’s feasible.